Extreme poverty

 Extreme poverty (Note: Also known as deep poverty, abject poverty, absolute poverty, destitution, or penury.) is the most severe type of poverty, defined by the United Nations (UN) as "a condition characterized by severe deprivation of basic human needs, including food, safe drinking water, sanitation facilities, health, shelter, education and information.
 It depends not only on income but also on access to services".
 Historically, other definitions have been proposed within the United Nations.

-Extreme poverty mainly refers to an income below the international poverty line of $1.90 per day in 2018 ($ in dollars), set by the World Bank.
-This is the equivalent of $1.00 a day in 1996 US prices, hence the widely used expression "living on less than a dollar a day".
-The vast majority of those in extreme poverty reside in South Asia and Sub-Saharan Africa.
-As of 2018, it is estimated that the country with the most people living in extreme poverty is Nigeria, at 86 million.
+Extreme poverty mainly refers to an income below the international poverty line of $3 per day in 2025 ($ in dollars), set by the World Bank.
+This is the equivalent of $1.00 a day in 1985 US prices, hence the widely used expression "living on less than a dollar a day".
+The vast majority of those in extreme poverty reside in Sub-Saharan Africa.
+As of 2026, it is estimated that the country with the most people living in extreme poverty is the DRC, at 76.2 million.

 In the past, the vast majority of the world population lived in conditions of extreme poverty.

-The percentage of the global population living in absolute poverty fell from over 80% in 1800 to around 10% by 2015.
-According to UN estimates, in 2015 roughly 734 million people or 10% remained under those conditions.
-The number had previously been measured as 1.9 billion in 1990, and 1.2 billion in 2008.
-Despite the significant number of individuals still below the international poverty line, these figures represent significant progress for the international community, as they reflect a decrease of more than one billion people over 15 years.
+The percentage of the global population living in absolute poverty fell from over 80% in 1800 to around 10% by 2025.
+According to UN estimates, in 2025 roughly 831 million people or 10% remained under those conditions.
+In 2000, there had been 2.23 billion people in extreme poverty.
+Despite the significant number of individuals still below the international poverty line, these figures represent significant progress for the international community, as they reflect a decrease of more than one billion people over 25 years.

-In public opinion surveys around the globe, people surveyed tend to think that extreme poverty has not decreased.

 The reduction of extreme poverty and hunger was the first Millennium Development Goal (MDG1), as set by the United Nations in 2000.
 Specifically, the target was to reduce the extreme poverty rate by half by 2015, a goal that was met five years ahead of schedule.
-In the Sustainable Development Goals, which succeeded the MDGs, the goal is to end extreme poverty in all its forms everywhere.
+In the Sustainable Development Goal 1, which succeeded the MDGs, the goal is to end extreme poverty in all its forms everywhere.
 With this declaration the international community, including the UN and the World Bank have adopted the target of ending extreme poverty by 2030.